openCARP-org/FACILE-RS/docs/joss/paper.md

 # Statement of need

-Research software development is a fundamental aspect of academic research [@anzt2021sustainable], and it has now been acknowledged that the FAIR principles (Findable, Accessible, Interoperable, Reusable [@wilkinson2016fair]), historically established to improve the reusability of research data, should also be applied to research software.
+Research software development is a fundamental aspect of academic research [@anzt2021sustainable], and it is now widely acknowledged that the FAIR principles [@wilkinson2016fair], established to improve the reusability of research data, should also be applied to research software.
 However, specific aspects of research software like executability or evolution over time require these guidelines to be adapted.
 Therefore, the FAIR principles for Research Software (FAIR4RS) have been introduced [@ChueHong2021FAIR].

 In particular, reproducible research requires software and associated metadata to be easily findable by both machines and humans, and retrievable via standardised communication protocols.
 In this context, several metadata standards are widely used across the scientific community: